dpoulopoulos/lhammai-cli/README.md

 providers, including OpenAI, Anthropic, and local servers such as Ollama, llamafile, and others.
 For a full list of supported providers, see the official [any-llm documentation](https://mozilla-ai.github.io/any-llm/providers/).

+The name Lhammai comes from "[Lhammas](https://en.wikipedia.org/wiki/Lhammas)," [Noldorin](https://en.wikipedia.org/wiki/Sindarin#Creation) for "account of tongues", a work of fictional sociolinguistics, written by J. R. R. Tolkien in 1937.

 ## Getting Started

 ### Prerequisites